aseldawy/CS167/Projects/Projects.md

   - A `section for each task` that includes results asked by the instruction, e.g., visualizations or other comparisons.
 - 3% for the `video`.
   - The video can be `up-to` two minutes and a half (`150 seconds`).
 Points will be reduced if the video time exceeds the given limit.
-  - In the first 10-15 seconds, indicate which project you worked on, your group number, and the group members.
+  - In the first 10-15 seconds, indicate which project you worked on, your group name, and the group members.
     Make sure that all this information is written during that time.
   - In 10-15 seconds, give a very brief introduction to the project in your own words.
   - Include 30 seconds for each task where you very briefly describe what you did and how you did it.
 For example,